DanielMFernandes/CCNA_Course_Notes/Course_Notes/AI_and_Machine_Learning.md

 ---

+WHAT IS ML?
-Machine learning (ML)
-A subset of AI that focuses on enabling computers to learn from data and improve without the need for explicit programming.
+- Machine learning (ML) is a subset of AI that focuses on enabling computers to learn from data and improve without the need for explicit programming.

-Instead of hard-coded instructions (programmed by a human), ML algorithms identify patterns in data and make predictions or decisions based on those patterns.
+- Instead of hard-coded instructions (programmed by a human), ML algorithms identify patterns in data and make predictions or decisions based on those patterns.

-Diagram:
-Input data → Model learns patterns from data → Make predictions/decisions on new data Some examples:
+IMAGEM

+Some examples:
-Email spam filtering
+- Email spam filtering
-Personalized product recommendations
+- Personalized product recommendations
-Fraud detection (banking)
+- Fraud detection (banking)
-Natural language processing (NLP)
+- Natural language processing (NLP)

-…and more!
-ML is the driving force behind many modern AI applications.
+-ML is the driving force behind many modern AI applications.

+---
+TYPES OF ML

-Supervised learning
+- Supervised learning
-The model is trained on labeled data, where the correct answers are provided, to make predictions or classifications on new data.
+  - The model is trained on labeled data, where the correct answers are provided, to make predictions or classifications on new data.

-Unsupervised learning
+- Unsupervised learning
-The model is given unlabeled data and tasked with finding patterns, relationships, or groupings within the data.
+  - The model is given unlabeled data and tasked with finding patterns, relationships, or groupings within the data.

-Reinforcement learning
+- Reinforcement learning
-The model learns by interacting with an environment, receiving rewards or penalties based on its actions to maximize its performance over time.
+  - The model learns by interacting with an environment, receiving rewards or penalties based on its actions to maximize its performance over time.

-Deep learning
+- Deep learning
-A specialized subset of ML that uses multi-layered neural networks to handle large datasets and perform complex tasks like image recognition and natural language processing.
+  - A specialized subset of ML that uses multi-layered neural networks to handle large datasets and perform complex tasks like image recognition and natural language processing.

+---

 Supervised Learning